vondruska/home-automation/README.md

 # Home Automation

+---
+**NOTE**

+The scripts and actions have been sunset as Home Assistant has built in flows for nearly all of this now.
+See https://stevenvondruska.com/home-automation for an updated list of devices and services used for home automation.

+---

 There is a decent amount of home automation running at the Vondruska house.
 I've gotten quite a few inquries on everything that is running.
 I try to keep this document updated as much as possible.

 I use [GitHub Actions](https://github.com/actions) to build and deploy as needed.